reasonwithoutrestraint/site/mkdocs/docs/Original/Other/Against Libertarianism.md

                     - You need money to pay to nullify force of damage after an assault (e.g. property degradation, injected diseases).
                     - All of these increase overall negative liberty, so you have to accept them.
                         - In the case of injected disease, this would mean a universal healthcare is justified so long as it treats diseases that were caused by a criminal.
 These treatments would be preventions of liberty violations, whereas treatments of unfortunate circumstances would not.

+- How to understand negative liberty that accounts for the following:
+    - Contract Reneging
+    - Fraud
+    - False advertising
+    - Defamation
+    - Threats
+    - Theft - requires a theory of property.
+Need a principle other than non-aggression.
+Taking resource X is not coercive.
+    - Not explicitly physical coercion.
+    - Why not say that the companies who engage with these practices will be outvoted in a free market

 - Why care about (deontological or consequential) negative liberty?
     - Imagine two options:
         - Full negative liberty, no positive liberty (disability, no opportunity, etc.)
+            - Don't think I support this
         - A lot of negative liberty, a lot of positive liberty (e.g. you are taxed, but no disabilities, you have opportunity, etc.).
     - Minarchism maximizes positive liberty.
         - So you're a consequentialist for positive liberty?
 Boom!